vonschnappi/irc-http-bot-fleet-with-k8s/README.md

 You can run the `init.sh` script in the ks folder to initialize your environment.
 You need sudo permissions to do so.

 ## Deploying the bots
+There are two way to deploy the bots:

+### Creating individual bots
 There's a `deploy_bots.sh` script in the ks folder.
 This script performs the following:
 1. Builds the irc-http docker image.
 1. Creats a batch of .yaml config files for each bot.